xblaster/text-extract-with-ollama/readme.md

 1. Clone this repository using `git clone`
 2. Install required dependencies using `pip install -r requirements.txt`
 3. Run the program using `python main.py`

-Note: This is just an example of how you can improve the readme file.
-You may want to add or remove sections depending on your specific project.